Guruvayur: Demographics

 In 2010, the Municipal limits were expanded by merging nearby Pookode and Thaikkad panchayats.
-The Municipality consists of Perakam (CT) village, Pookode Village, Iringappuram(CT) Village, Thaikkad(CT) Village, Chavakkad Village, and Guruvayur Village part, revenue villages of Chavakkad Taluk.
 Thus, the total area of Municipality is 29.66 square kilometers comprising 43 wards with 67,006 population and population density of 2,259 per square kilometre.

 Government

 Guruvayur Township was formed on 26 January 1962 with four electoral wards with an area of 6.49 km2.
-Later the wards were increased to 10 and in 1994 to 20 when the township was upgraded to Municipality status with an area of 12.41 km2.
+Later, the wards were increased to 10 and in 1994 to 20 when the township was upgraded to Municipality status with an area of 12.41 km2.
 In 2010, the electoral wards were increased to 43.
 Guruvayur is a Grade-1 Municipality.
-Guruvayur assembly constituency is part of Trichur (Lok Sabha constituency).
+Guruvayur assembly constituency is part of Thrissur Lok Sabha constituency.